xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 }
 ```

-However, this approach has an obvious problem: even if we set the hit area to be 5 times larger than the anchor point, when the camera zooms, we still need to hover over the anchor point to trigger picking.
+But this approach has an obvious problem: even if we set the hit area to be 5 times larger than the anchor point, when the camera zooms, we still need to hover over the anchor point to trigger picking.
 Therefore, we need to consider picking outside the Canvas world coordinate system.

 ### Picking in Viewport Coordinates {#picking-in-viewport-coordinates}

-We need to perform hit testing in the Viewport coordinate system, so we can ignore camera zoom.
+We need to perform picking detection in the Viewport coordinate system, so we can ignore camera zoom.

-First, we need to calculate the positions of the four anchors in the Canvas world coordinate system, rather than directly using the anchor's `cx/cy`, otherwise it will be incorrect when the Transformer itself has rotation (we'll see this soon):
+First, we need to calculate the positions of the four anchor points in the Canvas world coordinate system, rather than directly using the anchor points' `cx/cy`, otherwise it will go wrong when the Transformer itself has rotation (we'll see this soon):

 ```ts
 hitTest(api: API, { x, y }: IPointData) {